Oloyede-Michael/MentraAI/README.md

 - `response_style`: "supportive", "professional", "casual", "therapeutic"
 - `emotion_sensitivity`: Float (0.1–1.0)
 - `max_history`: Number of conversation history tokens to keep
+- `chunk_size`: Document chunk size for analysis (default: 1024)
+- `auto_analyze`: Enable/disable automatic content analysis

 Edit these settings in your initialization or configuration files.

+---

+## Security Policy

+Security is a priority for this project.
+If you discover a vulnerability or exposed secret:

+- **Do not disclose vulnerabilities or secrets publicly.**
+- **Contact the repository maintainer(s) privately** with details.
+- **Wait for a response** and cooperate as needed for remediation.
+- Patches will be documented in release notes, and reporters can be credited if desired.

+For full details, see `aiqtoolkit-opensource-ui/SECURITY.md`.

 ---